 Like depositing money into a bank account, funding your IRA is a relatively simple process — and you have several options.
 You can transfer funds directly from your bank account into the IRA or set up automatic deductions to periodically move money from your bank account into your IRA.
 If you switch jobs, you can also roll 401(k) money over to start an IRA.
 You can even add money from an existing IRA into a new one.

 Once there are funds in your IRA, you can use them to purchase other investment products like stocks and bonds.
+You can also sometimes use your IRA to make charitable donations.
 Depending on the institution with which you’ve set up your account, a broker or other investment professional may be available to help you invest and reallocate IRA funds.
 This person can be an important point of contact for you as you learn the ropes of managing your account, so don’t be afraid to ask questions or have him or her guide you until you’re more comfortable making decisions.
 Once you become familiar with the IRA-investing process, you’ll be well on your way to securing a comfortable retirement.